cchitsiang/awesome-stars/topics.md

 - [pyistanbul/dbpatterns](https://github.com/pyistanbul/dbpatterns) - Dbpatterns is a service that allows you to create, share, explore database models on the web.
 Built on top of Django, Backbone.
 Patterns are stored on MongoDB, and uses Lettuce for BDD approach.
 - [flyway/flyway](https://github.com/flyway/flyway) - Flyway by Redgate • Database Migrations Made Easy.
 - [mbdavid/LiteDB](https://github.com/mbdavid/LiteDB) - LiteDB - A .NET NoSQL Document Store in a single data file
-- [netdata/netdata](https://github.com/netdata/netdata) - The open-source observability platform everyone needs!
+- [netdata/netdata](https://github.com/netdata/netdata) - The open-source observability platfrom everyone needs!
 - [citusdata/citus](https://github.com/citusdata/citus) - Distributed PostgreSQL as an extension
 - [dgraph-io/dgraph](https://github.com/dgraph-io/dgraph) - The high-performance database for modern applications
 - [maxpert/LevelDBWinRT](https://github.com/maxpert/LevelDBWinRT) - Windows Runtime Component for LevelDB.
 This is an unofficial port of LevelDB for Windows 10 Universal Platform (UWP)